-Reverend Brian J. Shanley, O.P. – President of Providence College – to receive 2018 award.
+Reverend Brian J. Shanley, O.P. – President of Providence College – received 2018 award.

-Rev. Brian J. Shanley, O.P. — the President of Providence College in Providence, R.I. — will be recognized as the second recipient of the school’s Sister Patricia M. Harrington, RSM Hero of Catholic Education Award during Bishop Feehan's annual gala on March 24, 2018.
+Rev. Brian J. Shanley, O.P. — the President of Providence College in Providence, R.I. — was recognized as the second recipient of the school’s Sister Patricia M. Harrington, RSM Hero of Catholic Education Award at Bishop Feehan's annual gala on March 24, 2018.

 Fr.
 Shanley was elected the 12th president of Providence College in 2005 and has overseen a dramatic physical transformation of the Providence campus, while maintaining a focus on mission, faith and serving the underprivileged.

 Additionally, PC’s PACT program (the Providence Alliance for Catholic Teachers) continues to thrive under Fr.
 Shanley’s leadership.
 The program annually trains dozens of new Catholic school teachers and mentors them as they begin their careers in regional Catholic schools.
 Since its inception in 2001, the PACT program has introduced 300 young teachers to the vocation of teaching at Catholic schools.

 “Bishop Feehan is privileged to award Fr.
 Shanley with the Sister Patricia M. Harrington, RSM Hero of Catholic Education Award,” Feehan President Tim Sullivan noted.
 “Sister Pat dedicated her life to Catholic schools and her students, and Fr.
 Shanley is doing the same.
 Certainly, Father’s role as president of a college is very different than Sister’s role as a high school teacher, but their impact and their commitment to educating students within a faith- and mission-focused environment share much in common.”